 The ever-wandering parameters of my brain want to believe, with childlike faith that He is the warm and fuzzy delight that invented platypuses, raspberries, and babies.
 Still, my brain tries to shove Him into my heart where I believe He must be – so that I might gain eternity.
 Once inside there I rationalize and dissect Him.

 I afford the God of my heart and head the tiniest of credit.
-I equate His abilities to mine.
-I attach His faith to my weak back and folly.
+Furthermore, I equate His abilities to mine.
+Then, I attach His faith to my weak back and folly.
 Because I cannot fathom, I barely believe.
 Because I barely believe, He is shackled tightly to my skepticism.
 I make a limp and brittle sculpture out of orange and purple playdough, it is of a puny God, who behaves an awful lot like… me.